-HDFS is a high availability file system, data gets replicated among the nodes in the HDFS cluster by creating replica of the blocks on the other slaves present in HDFS cluster.
-When your node failure, user can access their data from other nodes.
+HDFS is a high availability file system, data gets replicated among the nodes in the HDFS cluster by creating a replica of the blocks on the other slaves present in HDFS cluster.
+When your node failure, the user can access their data from other nodes.
 Because duplicate copies of blocks which contain user data are created on the other nodes present in the HDFS cluster.

-In HDFS Data Replication is most important and unique feature of HDFS.
+In HDFS Data Replication is the most important and unique feature of HDFS.
 In HDFS replication of data is done to solve the problem of data loss in unfavorable conditions like crashing of a node or hardware failure etc. Data replicated across a number of machines in the cluster by creating blocks.

 HDFS is a distributed file system which provides reliable data storage.
 HDFS can store data in the range of 100s of petabytes.
-It stores data reliable on cluster on nodes.
+It stores data reliably on the cluster on nodes.
 HDFS divides the data into blocks these blocks are stored on nodes present in HDFS cluster.
-It stores data reliable by creating replica of each and every block present on the nodes present in the cluster and hence provide fault tolerance.
+It stores data reliable by creating a replica of each and every block present on the nodes present in the cluster and hence provide fault tolerance.

 In HDFS all the features are achieved by via distributed storage and replication.
 In HDFS data in stored in distributed wisely across the nodes in HDFS Cluster.